sharuhaasan/GmailApi/README.md

 RUN the project file : python Gmail_Api.py

-While execution of the program, Gmail API ask you to signin with your gmailaccount ;then it ask couple of permission click "continue" to access your mail to read and modify.
+While execution of the program, Gmail API ask you to signin with your gmailaccount ;then it ask couple of permission select "All" & click "continue" to access your mail to read and modify.

 Now you can safely close the browser window and see your terminal for output.

+# Please send your Gmail account ID
+{"The Gmail account user who is going to Test the project; the permissions has been granted by me, so I need to add that Gmail account user to the 'Test Users' in the Google Cloud Console."}

 OUTPUT: